nick-code-lab/pvlib-python/README.md

 pvlib-python is a community-developed toolbox that provides a set of functions and classes for simulating the performance of photovoltaic energy systems and accomplishing related tasks.
 The core mission of pvlib-python is to provide open, reliable, interoperable, and thoroughly-tested implementations of PV system models for researchers, engineers, and analysts working in the solar energy field.
+Our goal is to make photovoltaic modeling accessible and reproducible for everyone.

 ## Documentation